Jasmine.4.T: Early life

-History
+Career

-In 2019, Jasmine.4.T released her debut EP titled Worn Through through Bristol-based label Breakfast Records.
-Then, after having opened for Lucy Dacus on tour, Jasmine decided to submit some demos to Lucy's boygenius bandmate Phoebe Bridgers' record label, Saddest Factory Records.
+In 2019, Jasmine.4.T released her debut EP titled Worn Through through Bristol-based label Breakfast Records which she co-founded.

+After having opened for Lucy Dacus on tour, Jasmine decided to submit some demos to Lucy's Boygenius bandmate Phoebe Bridgers' record label, Saddest Factory Records.
 After submitting the demos, Cruickshank was told by Dacus, "Okay, I just played your demos for Phoebe [Bridgers] in the car; She's on the phone to her manager, trying to work out how she can sign you".
-After signing to the label, she released a new single titled "Skin On Skin", featuring Julien Baker and produced by Boygenius.
+After signing to the label, being the first UK artist to do so, she released a new single titled "Skin On Skin", a song about her falling in love with a trans person for the first time, featuring Julien Baker and produced by Boygenius.

+Personal life

+In 2020, Cruickshank underwent heart surgery, having been living with ME and long COVID.

+Jasmine is a trans woman and describes herself as queer.
+After coming out and her marriage ending, she moved to Manchester.